reiabaid/react-projects/README.md

-# React in 30 days
+# React Projects

-This repository contains a 30-day self-driven challenge to build 30 React mini-projects.
-The goal is to learn React deeply through hands-on practice; one project per day.
+This repository contains a self-driven challenge to build React mini-projects.
+The goal is to learn React deeply through hands-on practice.

 ##  Objective